zcash/zips/guide/README.md

 # Zcash Design Guide

-This folder contains an mdbook instance of design-related toipcs for Zcash that are outside the scope of the protocol specification or ZIPs.
+This folder contains an mdbook instance of design-related topics for Zcash that are outside the scope of the protocol specification or ZIPs.

 ## Rendering